george-nigm/george-nigm.github.io/_pages/about.md

 My name is Georgii "George" Nigmatulin, I’m a Machine Learning Research Engineer at Samsung R&D Institute Russia, creating new features on AI algorithms for smartwatches.
 In July 2022, I received MSs in Applied Mathematics and Physics, specializing in machine learning, after finishing my studies at the Moscow Institute of Physics and Technology.

-I have a great passion for applying machine (deep) learning, causal and bayesian methods, stochastic control and optimization, predictive analytics to tasks in the field of financial modeling, particularly to risk / portfolio optimization, market dependency structure, mathematical models of financial derivatives.
+I have a great passion for applying machine (deep) learning, causal and bayesian methods, stochastic control and optimization, predictive analytics to tasks in the field of financial modeling, particularly to risk / portfolio optimization, market dependency structure, forecasting and mathematical models of financial derivatives.

 <!-- I have a great passion for applying machine (deep) learning, multivariate statistics, causal and bayesian methods, predictive analytics and optimization to tasks in the field of financial modeling, particularly to risk / portfolio optimization, market dependency structure, stochastic control and mathematical models of financial derivatives.  -->